Code-4-Community/learning-resources/docs/jumpstart/week-5.md

     // initialize the state to 0 because we start with 0 likes const [profileLikes, setProfileLikes] = useState(0);

-    //handles incrementing the likes of John's profile function handleLikes() {
+    // handles incrementing the likes of John's profile function handleLikes() {
         setProfileLikes(profileLikes + 1);
     }